Lipsanotheca

 A lipsanotheca (Italian lipsanoteca) is a reliquary, specifically a small box containing the actual relics inside a reliquary.
 The term derives from Greek through Late Latin.
+It has also come to be applied to monumental displays of relics.

 In modern English, it usually refers to a small number of individual very old reliquaries, most often the 4th century ivory Brescia Casket, which is the most likely meaning of the plain term, especially in its Italian version.
 A 13th century wooden box in Alicante, Spain, is also called a lipsanotheca.

 The National Museum of Catalan Art (MNAC) in Barcelona has a digitized display that references another famous 10th century lipsanotheca made of stone called the Lipsanotheca of Santa Maria de Lillet.

-See Google images.
+The altarpiece is the Cappella delle Reliquie in The Basilica of San Petronio in Bologna is a lipsanotheca containing many reliquaries.

+In the basilica of San Lorenzo el Real in the El Escorial are two large altarpieces containing a number of reliquaries.
+Within the altarpiece depicting the "Annunciation") are relics of female saints; it's companion includes the relics of male saints.